History Weekend 2019

 Saturday (6/22) – 10:00 am – 3:00 pm The Benjamin Godfrey/Chatham Windmill will be grinding corn, weather permitting, with “Colonel Godfrey” distributing his corn bread.
 Tours will be available throughout the day.

-Saturday (6/22) – 10:00 am Starting at the Chatham Community Center, enjoy a special historic walking tour through Chatham with “Chatham Walks.”
+Saturday (6/22) – 10:00 am Starting at the Chatham Community Center, enjoy a special historic walking tour down Main Street with “Chatham Walks.”

 Saturday (6/22) and Sunday (6/23) – 1:00 pm – 3:30 pm The Chatham Lighthouse will be open for tours, weather permitting.
 Proper footwear required.